 What is a Progress Report?

-A progress report is a written report that the CoARC requires a program to file to demonstrate that the program has addressed deficiencies specified in a decision letter from the CoARC.
+A progress report is a written report that a program is required to submit in order to demonstrate that the program has addressed deficiencies specified previously by the CoARC.

 What is the purpose of a Progress Report?